 San Francisco Boat Accident Lawyers

 Spending a day at the lake can be a lot of fun, but when a boat operator fails to exercise reasonable caution and care, it can turn into a nightmare.
-In almost all boating accidents, operator inattention was cited as a cause, meaning that a driver failed to fulfill their responsibility.
-If you or a loved one were injured in a boating or watercraft accident, call Rouda Feder Tietjen & McGuinn today.
+In almost all boating accidents, operator inattention was cited as a cause, meaning that a driver failed to fulfill their responsibility to keep others safe.
+If you or a loved one were injured in a boating or watercraft accident in California, call Rouda Feder Tietjen & McGuinn today.
 Our San Francisco boat accident attorneys can help you build a case for the compensation you need to recover from your injuries.

 Call (415) 940-7176 to schedule your FREE consultation.

 If you were hurt, our firm can help you seek compensation for:

 - Past and future medical bills